-A Class 1b building is a small guesthouse, boarding house or the like.
-Guest, boarding, or lodging houses which do not meet the criteria for a Class 1b building are classifiable as Class 3 buildings.
+A Class 1b building is a small guest house, boarding house or the like and in some circumstances, multiple dwellings on one allotment used for short term holiday accommodation.
+Guest, boarding, or lodging houses which do not meet the criteria for a Class 1b building are classified as Class 3 buildings.